 To accelerate construction, the Copper Ridge Metropolitan District advanced the Voyager Parkway Bridge ahead of PPRTA fund availability.
 This proactive move supports nearby development and reduces traffic impacts before the main Powers Boulevard extension begins.

-The Copper Ridge Metropolitan District is providing upfront financing and will be reimbursed using PPRTA funds starting in 2025.
+To accelerate construction and advance the project efficiently, the Copper Ridge Metropolitan District is providing upfront funding and will be reimbursed with PPRTA funds.

 Public Engagement